The #NGOLegalGuides Belfast launch

 There were stacks of shiny new guides, buzzing conversations (and plenty of scones and jam).

-Two hours at The MAC flew on 21 September as a community of human rights activists, local solicitors and barristers, and a cross-border pro bono team came together for the Belfast edition of the #NGOLegalGuides launch.
+Two hours at The MAC flew by on 21 September as a community of human rights activists, local solicitors and barristers, and a cross-border pro bono team came together for the Belfast edition of the #NGOLegalGuides launch.

 The official unveiling of the cross-border NGO Engagement Guides series might be over.
 But as the PILS and Arthur Cox NI teams mentioned yesterday at The MAC, this pro bono collaboration is just a starting point.